Brinnel/Jetson/README.md

 The code uses the `cv2.VideoCapture` function to capture video from the camera and apply Haar Cascade classifiers for face and eye detection.
 It then displays the video stream with detected faces and eyes highlighted by rectangles.

+### Python Code to Capture Face and eyes in the video frame using Yolo: